Chapter 8. Using Remote Connections to Manage a Container

-When you start the Red Hat Fuse runtime in default mode or in Section 2.1.3, “Launching the runtime in server mode”, it enables a remote console that can be accessed over SSH from any other Fuse console.
+When you start the Red Hat JBoss Fuse runtime in default mode or in server mode, it enables a remote console that can be accessed over SSH from any other JBoss Fuse console.
 The remote console provides all of the functionality of the local console and allows a remote user complete control over the container and the services running inside of it.

-When run in Section 2.1.4, “Launching the runtime in client mode” the Fuse runtime disables the remote console.
+When run in client mode the JBoss Fuse runtime disables the remote console.

 The SSH hostname and port number are configured in the

 InstallDir/etc/org.apache.karaf.shell.cfg configuration file.
 Example 8.1, “Changing the Port for Remote Access” shows a sample configuration that changes the port used to 8102.